• Skip to primary navigation

 • Cut the ends off the cucumbers.
 Lay them flat on the cutting board and use a rolling pin or the flat side of a knife to gently bash them.
 This technique breaks the cucumber flesh and allows it to better absorb the dressing.

-• Cut the cucumbers into bite-sized pieces, then transfer them to a colander and sprinkle with 1 tsp of salt.
+• Cut the cucumbers into bite-sized pieces, then transfer them to a colander and sprinkle with 1 teaspoon of salt.
 Mix well and let them sit for about 10-15 minutes to draw out excess water.
 This step is crucial for achieving the perfect crunch.

 • After they have sat, rinse the cucumbers under cold water to remove the salt, and then pat them dry with paper towels.